SoHo Weekly News: Punk scene

+SWN was known for its coverage of new musical artists in downtown New York; it was, for example, one of the first papers to interview the Ramones.
+In 1975, Tommy Ramone explained to SWN staffer Alan Betrock why the band's performances moved so quickly: "We play short songs and short sets for people who don't have a lot of spare time."

-SWN was known for its coverage of new musical artists in downtown New York.
-In an interview shortly after Goldstein's death, SWN music editor Peter Occhiogrosso credited Goldstein's "background in the rock 'n' roll world" for driving SWN's music focus and for its ability to differentiate itself from The Village Voice.
-Occhiogrosso said that Goldstein "was especially attuned to the developing music and associated night life scene south of 14th Street".
-Author Richard Boch described how many of the SWN staff would frequent the nearby Mudd Club each night, including Goldstein "dressed in a brass-button navy blazer and looking like a country club admiral".
+In an interview shortly after Goldstein's death, SWN music editor Peter Occhiogrosso credited Goldstein's experience with New York's music and nightclub scene below 14th Street and particularly below Houston Street for driving SWN's music focus and for its ability to differentiate itself from The Village Voice.
+Author Richard Boch described how many of the SWN staff would frequent the nearby Mudd Club each night, recalling that Goldstein often went dressed in a brass-button navy blazer, "looking like a country club admiral".
 In a 2020 interview, Kim Hastreiter spoke about her experiences at SWN:

-It was totally wild west at [the Soho News].
+It was totally wild west at [the SoHo News].
 You got there [at] one in the afternoon.
 You didn't have to go to work till then because everyone was up all night at the clubs.
 You had to go to the Mudd Club to find the art director and then drag her back to the office at two in the morning to do your layouts.
 It was crazy there.
 We had a drug dealer that would come to the office.
 Everyone was smoking pot.

-In 1975, SWN was one of the first papers to interview the Ramones.
-In his book Between Montmarte and the Mudd Club, Bernard Gendron wrote about the music scene at CBGB; he described the club as "an altogether unlikely site for a major cultural movement", noting that it filled a void after the nearby Mercer Art Center was destroyed in a building collapse.
-CBGB hosted new bands such as Television, the Ramones, and Blondie, but the venue was largely ignored by The Village Voice and The New York Times, with "the brunt of local support [coming] from the alternative press, initially The SoHo Weekly News and later the fanzines Punk and New York Rocker."
-In 1978, SWN ran an interview with Talking Heads.
-In their Video Lounge exhibit, the Museum of the City of New York spoke about the paper's leading role in covering the New York music scene:
+In his book Between Montmartre and the Mudd Club, Bernard Gendron wrote about the music scene at CBGB; he described the club as "an altogether unlikely site for a major cultural movement", noting that it filled a void after the nearby Mercer Art Center was destroyed in a building collapse.
+CBGB hosted new bands such as Television, the Ramones, and Blondie, but the venue was largely ignored by The Village Voice and The New York Times, relying instead on coverage from the alternative press: SWN early on, followed by the fanzines Punk and New York Rocker.
+In 1978, for example, SWN ran an interview with Talking Heads.
+SWN staffer Michael Gross described how the band played at CBGB, Max's Kansas City, and The Kitchen, with the members working day jobs and living in substandard housing on nearby Chrystie Street before signing any record contracts.

-New York fostered musical innovation in its varied venues, and as a global media capital it also provided the infrastructure to spread its new sounds locally, nationally, and inter-nationally.
-Influential print journalism and music criticism could be found in the pages of local outlets like The SoHo Weekly News and the East Village Eye, along with others with a further reach such as The Village Voice and New York Rocker.
+In its c.
+2023 Video Lounge exhibit, the Museum of the City of New York explored the paper's leading role in covering the New York music scene, comparing its coverage most directly to the East Village Eye and more distantly to The Village Voice and New York Rocker.